Bsal13/Offensive-Security-Proving-Grounds-Boxes/Meathead (Hard) Windows Machine.md

 #### - Attempted to open the "MSSQL_BACK.rar" file but it needed a password

-#### - Typed "rar2john MSSQL_BAK.rar > back.hash" to retreive the rar file password hashand input it into the back.hash file
+#### - Typed "rar2john MSSQL_BAK.rar > back.hash" to retreive the rar file password hash and input it into the back.hash file

 #### - Typed "john back.hash --wordlist=/usr/share/wordlists/rockyou.txt" and found password "letmeinplease"
 ![](Pasted%20image%2020221020003414.png)